jywebs/GitHub_interview/Q1/Trunk_Response.md

 - **Pick TBD** if most of these are true: you deploy often, value fast feedback, have strong automated tests, rely on feature flags for incomplete work, and want fewer merge conflicts.
 - **Consider Gitflow** if most are true: you release quarterly or less, must harden on a release branch, support many customer versions at once, and have change-control gates that cannot run on main.

+_I can provide you with a basic survey that you can utilize to determine if there are any projects or organizations within your enterprise that would be better served with a Git Flow strategy._

 ---